cbonoz/theta24/README.md

 **Theta Video management API**: Creators can back up all their video content to Theta Cloud directly from the CreatorPage app when they are connected with the address associated with the creator page creation.

-creatorpagebeta.vercel.app is also an open source project build on NextJS.
+CreatorPage is an open source project build on NextJS.
 Build and deploy an instance of this app yourself.

 ### Updating the smart contract